p-sun/FreeCell-Solitaire-Solver/README.md

 # FreeCell-Solitaire-Solver
+A FreeCell Solitaire solver to deterministically find solutions for any deck, using one of two methods.
+  * __DFS Solve__: Find a solution for any deck. `useFastSolveSolve = true`.
+Faster than BFS solve.
-A FreeCell Solitaire solver to deterministically find one of the BEST solutions for any deck, using BFS traversal.
-I use weighted heureistics to estimate how good a game state is from the final solution, and use that to filter the queue of possible game states for the BFS traversal.
-For the faster DFS that solves quicker but finds a solution requiring more moves, see the branch [Faster-DFS-Solver](https://github.com/p-sun/FreeCell-Solitaire-Solver/tree/Faster-DFS-Solver).
+  * __BFS Solve__: Finds one of the BEST solutions for any deck.
+I use weighted heureistics to estimate how good a game state is from the final solution, and use that to filter the queue of possible game states for the BFS traversal. `useFastSolveSolve = false`

 I was playing FreeCell Solitare on [YouTube Playables](https://www.youtube.com/playables/Ugkxbnpb-Zfu90iTv-d_1rZA5kUiiZwUz5U3), and thought, "I wonder if I can write an algorithm to solve this?".
 The answer was yes!
 Like the game of solitare, this was a fun excercise in recursion and logic deduction.